Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 What to wear in Scotland in fall

 Fall in Scotland can be quite cool and wet…especially in mid to late October.
 Light to medium sweaters paired with a medium warmth coat (preferably waterproof or water-resistant) will keep you comfortable.
-Always carry an umbrella.
-I like to bring hand warmers for my pockets when walking around at night since it can get quite chilly.

 Events in Scotland in Fall

-Oyster connoisseurs will appreciate the Stanraer Oyster Festival in mid-September located in SW Scotland along the banks of Loch Ryan.
-The Braemar Gathering is the world's most popular Highland Games event and occurs the first Saturday of September.
+The Braemar Gathering is the world's most popular Highland Games event and occurs on the first Saturday of September.
 This is one of the only events where the reigning Monarch and members of the Royal Family attend regularly.

 Is your favorite holiday Halloween?
-I can't imagine a creepier place to spend All Hallows' Eve than Edinburgh...one of the most haunted cities in the world!
+I can't imagine a spookier place to spend All Hallows' Eve than Edinburgh...one of the most haunted cities in the world!
 Events will be held all over Scotland...but Edinburgh really goes all out.
 Take your pick from spooky walking tours and haunted houses.

 Best of all is the Samhuinn Fire Festival, a celebration of the transition from summer to winter.
 Watch fire-play, dance, drumming, and characters dressed in ancient garb perform at Edinburgh's iconic Calton Hill.
 No two Samhuinn festivals have ever been the same.

-Winter in Scotland – November through march
+Scotland in Winter – November through march

 NOT the best time to visit Scotland with cold, windy, wet weather and very short days

 Scotland in winter is very wet, dark, cold, and gloomy.
 And by wet, I mean it's not uncommon to experience pouring down, sideways rain.
-These months average about 20 rainy days each month with temperatures in the low-30s to mid-40s.
+These months average about 12 rainy days each month with temperatures in the low-30s to mid-40s.
 Days are very short with nightfall arriving around 4:00 pm.

-Unless you're visiting specifically for New Years' Eve celebrations or Christmas, I would strongly suggest avoiding this season.
+Unless you're visiting specifically for New Year's Eve celebrations or Christmas, I would strongly suggest avoiding this season.

-The average tourist will do well to seek the months of May, June, September or early October.
+The average tourist will do well to seek the months of May, June, September, or early October.
 If you've been to Scotland before and are focused on slashed hotel rates and spending time indoors in museums or sitting by the fire, then winter could work.

 What to wear in Scotland in Winter

-Bulk up in thick coats, hats, gloves, scarves, etc. Choose underlayers that conduct/trap warmth like Smartwool socks and Smartwool base layer tops.
+Bulk up in thick coats, hats, gloves, scarves, etc. Choose under layers that conduct/trap warmth like Smartwool socks and Smartwool base layer tops.

 Scotland winter EVENTS